dreemproject/dreemgl/CONTRIBUTING.md

 * Please sign our [Contributor License Agreement (CLA)](#cla) before sending pull requests.
 We cannot accept code without this.
 * Create a JIRA item for the task.
-* Make your changes in a new git branch:
+* Make your changes in a new git branch from the dev branch:

      ```shell
      git checkout -b my-fix-branch dev